eclipse-tractusx/puris/docs/arc42/08_concepts.md

     - if anything fails, go the whole way to get the data (contract DTR, contract submodel, save ContractMapping)
 - if no,
     - go the whole way to get the data (contract DTR, contract submodel, save ContractMapping)

+Sidenote: Edc information and hrefs for submodels are always taken from the `ShellDescriptor`.
+That means that whenever a submodel is requested, the DTR of a partner is queried.

 Whenever a partner is created, all exchanged information APIs that comply to a Catena-X standard are registered as contract offer for the partner's BPNL.